summerwind/whitebox-controller/docs/configuration.md

 Whitebox Controller uses YAML format configuration file.
 By default Whitebox Controller will read the `config.yaml` in the current directory.

-The configuration file consists of two parts: Controller configuration and Webhook configuration.
+The configuration file consists of three parts: Controller configuration, Webhook configuration and Metrics configuration.
 The following sections explain these configurations in detail.

 ## Controller configuration